BenRoss92/CV/README.md

 #### Communication

 At YouView and Root Capital, I voluntarily mentored multiple new team members, pairing and giving support to help them learn quickly in a protected environment.
 At Makers Academy, I lead an in-person cross-team retrospective for 25 people, receiving praise for creating engaging discussions.
-When planning the [Plyr2](https://github.com/BenRoss92/plyr2) group project at Makers Academy, I encouraged open discussions and democratic decision-making, helping to promote strong teamwork.

 #### Creating Solutions